-Poorly made watches with very weak waterproof gasket are prone to water damage.
-If the quality of the watch isn’t what you thought it would be and there’s a possibility to return it, please do so.
+Poorly made watches with very weak waterproof gaskets are prone to water damage.
+If the quality of the watch isn’t what you thought it would be, it’s a good idea to return it.
 Most of the problems fall into this category.

 6) Absence of water-resistant feature

 Some watches are not water-resistant at all, making the condensation easy to form.
 Once some non-water-resistant watches are mistakenly dropped in water and not treated quickly enough, the likelihood of condensation forming is high.